rkvaishnavp/YARC/README.md

 ## **yet to be Done**
 ### Version-4

-Updated Version of 3 with Data and Control Hazard Units.
+Updated Version 3 with Data and Control Hazard Units.
 (There will be no need for a nop here)

 #### Upcoming Versions